 The model is subtractive because colors are taken away to create new ones.
-This is the opposite to the RGB color model because that model is additive, meaning colors are combined in various ways to create new colors.
+This is the opposite of the RGB color model because that model is additive, meaning colors are combined in various ways to create new colors.
 Subtractive essentially means that the model starts with white and ends in black, and with additive color models, we start with black and end with white as new colors are added.
-That’s the simple way or remember how all of this works in practice.
+That’s a simple way or remember how all of this works in practice.

 The Benefits of CMYK When Designing for Print

 One of the main benefits of CMYK is that it’s very good for printing photographs, and that’s not so much the case with RGB.
 It’s very good at recreating the nature of photos, and the gradients on printed images are very strong as well.
 These are among the main reasons why it’s so commonly used in commercial scenarios.
 If there are lots of colors going on at the same time on a printed page, it also tends to be best to use CMYK because it can cope well with that without losing quality.